PRINCI007/CodeAlpha_CuisineScrapper/README.md

 # Cuisine Scraper

 A Python script that extracts structured data about **Uttar Pradesh cuisine** from Wikipedia using the **Wikipedia API**.
-The script collects information from key sections including **Bread, Common food, Traditional desserts, Common beverages, See also, and References**, and saves it in a **CSV-friendly format**.
+The script collects information from key sections including **Bread, Common food, Traditional desserts, Common beverages**, and saves it in a **CSV-friendly format**.

 ## Features
 - Uses the **Wikipedia API** for reliable data extraction.